adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 With this, the migration from an existing Analytics implementation to sending data via Edge Network to Analytics, powered by Edge Bridge, is complete!

 ## Optional - Data Prep for Data Collection mapping
-Edge Bridge transforms Analytics track events into an Edge Network event format suitable for Analytics.
-To use this same event data in other Experience Platform applications, it must first be mapped to the [Experience Data Model (XDM)](https://experienceleague.adobe.com/docs/experience-platform/xdm/home.html) specification using [Data Prep for Data Collection](https://experienceleague.adobe.com/en/docs/experience-platform/datastreams/data-prep).
+Edge Bridge transforms track events into an Edge Network event format suitable for Adobe Analytics, so that mapping data to [Experience Data Model (XDM)](https://experienceleague.adobe.com/docs/experience-platform/xdm/home.html) is not required for Analytics when migrating.
+However, to use this same event data in other Experience Platform applications, it must first be mapped to the XDM specification using [Data Prep for Data Collection](https://experienceleague.adobe.com/en/docs/experience-platform/datastreams/data-prep).

 This section covers how to map event data sent from Edge Bridge in the Data Collection UI.